 Phuket is a top destination for a vacation in July.
 It has a tropical climate and the summer does bring rain but you can still enjoy a great beach holiday with plenty of sunshine.
 Average daily temperatures reach around 84F in July with around 70% humidity, making it feel hotter still.
 For surfers, the sea off the west coast is perfect in July with larger swells from the breezier days and pleasantly warm water.

 There are some fantastic resorts in Phuket, whether you want to be in the heart of the action, or located in more peaceful surroundings away from the crowds.
 The main hub for shopping and nightlife is the town of Patong on the island’s popular west coast.
-Patong is home to a great beach with wide sandy bays, lots of sun loungers and an array of water sports rentals.
+Patong is home to a great beach with wide sandy bays, lots of sun loungers, and an array of water sports rentals.
 In the evening the nearby town lights up with bustling bars, great restaurants and lively nightclubs.

 Just north of Patong is the much quieter Kamala Beach area, a secluded bay and fishing village backed by rich rainforest.
 This area may not top the list of well-known vacation spots, but its quiet pace and laid-back vibe make it an ideal choice for a relaxing July vacation.
 Other great areas to check out include Koh Kaew, just north of Phuket Town along the island’s east coast.
 This area has lots of shops and amenities, it also has some great beaches although it is best known for its 2 marinas, the Boat Lagoon and the Royal Phuket Marina.

-Away from the tourists crowds are the tranquil resorts of Nai Yang, with a white sandy beach just a stone’s throw from the Sirinat National Park.
+Away from the tourist crowds are the tranquil resorts of Nai Yang, with a white sandy beach just a stone’s throw from the Sirinat National Park.
 Also the exquisite Layan Beach area and Rawai Beach where you’re likely to see fishermen tending to their nets and boats.See our Phuket villas